I have a guest blog post for you today on suspension training and the shoulder. It is from Zita Alves.

 Start

-- Arms by side, elbows bent
+• Arms by the side, elbows bent

-- Hands facing each other, inline with elbows
+• Hands facing each other, in line with elbows

-- Lean back slightly
+• Lean back slightly

 Movement

-- Pull leading with elbows, keeping shoulder blades down to bring arms and body back to start position
+• Pull leading with elbows, keeping shoulder blades down to bring arms and body back to start position.

-- Pull leading with elbows, keeping shoulder blades down to bring arms and body back to start position
+• Pull leading with elbows, keeping shoulder blades down to bring arms and body back to start position.

-ROTATIONAL SINGLE ARM ROW & SQUAT
+ROTATIONAL SINGLE-ARM ROW & SQUAT

 Start

-- Hold 1 handle only
+• Hold one handle only

-- Feet hip width apart, slightly in-front of hands
+• Feet hip-width apart, slightly in-front of hands

 Movement